Isoflurane: History

 Together with enflurane and halothane, Isoflurane began to replace the flammable ethers used in the pioneer days of surgery; this shift began in the 1940s to the 1950s.
 Its name comes from being a structural isomer of enflurane, hence they have the same empirical formula.

 Environment

-The average lifetime of isoflurane in the atmosphere is 3.2 years, its global warming potential is 510 and the yearly emissions add up to 880 tons.
+The average lifetime of isoflurane in the atmosphere is 3.2 years, its global warming potential is 510 (times greater than carbon dioxide) and yearly emissions as of 2015 were 880 tons.

 Veterinary use

-Isoflurane is frequently used for veterinary anaesthesia.
+Isoflurane is used for the induction and maintenance of general anesthesia in horses and dogs.